galaxyproject/galaxy-hub/content/news/2024-07-11-RSEc-CoDex/index.md

 ---
-title: 'The ELIXIR Research Software Ecosystem (RSEc) and the Galaxy Codex - powerful GitHub Bot architectures to collect research software metadata'
+title: 'Enabling architectures that collect community-centric research software metadata'
 date: '2024-07-11'
 tease: "The ELIXIR Research Software Ecosystem (RSEc) and the Galaxy Codex make use of GitHub CI bots to collect research software metadata and provide a FAIR tool metadata repository for the global research community"
 hide_tease: false